scriptituk/xfade-easing/README.md

 Transitions that affect colour components work differently for RGB than non-RGB colour spaces and for different bit depths.
 For the custom expression variant, [xfade-easing.sh](#cli-script) emulates [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) function `config_output()` logic, deducing the RGB signal type `AV_PIX_FMT_FLAG_RGB` from the `-f` option format name (rgb/bgr/etc. see [pixdesc.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavutil/pixdesc.c)) and the bit depth from `ffmpeg -pix_fmts` data.
-It can then set the black, white and mid plane values correctly.
+It can then set the maximum and mid plane values correctly.
 See [How does FFmpeg identify color spaces?](https://trac.ffmpeg.org/wiki/colorspace#HowdoesFFmpegidentifycolorspaces) for details.

 The expression files in [expr/](expr) cater for RGB and YUV formats with 8-bit component depth.